 Charles West Scholars join President Knapp, members of the Rose Bowl Game Committee, Mrs. Linda West-Nickens and Michael Nickens (daughter and grandson of Dr. Charles West) during at the November 17, 2017 ceremony to announce the induction of Dr. Charles West into the Rose Bowl Hall of Fame.

 Who We Are

-The Charles West Scholars is a selective program that seeks to educate, engage, and empower black-identifying students at W&J. Named for W&J graduate Charles “Pruner” West ’24, the first African-American quarterback to play in the Rose Bowl, the program provides financial support to outstanding African American students residing in Pennsylvania.
+The Charles West Scholars is a selective program that seeks to educate, engage, and empower black/African-American-identifying students at W&J. Named for W&J graduate Charles “Pruner” West ’24, the first African-American quarterback to play in the Rose Bowl, the program provides financial support to outstanding African American students residing in Pennsylvania.

 The program supports students in developing their identity on campus, developing as a campus and local community leader, growing academically, and facing personal, social, cultural, and academic challenges while at W&J.